 Working forests are critical to the effort to conserve biodiversity.
 PotlatchDeltic combines scientific data with our decades of experience sustainably managing forest lands to advocate for policies and regulations that recognize conservation values and reward landowners for the contributions that our managed forests provide.

 PotlatchDeltic occasionally enters into formal agreements with nonprofit and governmental agencies that limit timber harvesting or development on our forestland.
 We offer such easements to support the recovery of a threatened or endangered species, or to preserve places and landscapes that have exceptional natural, social, or cultural value.
-We are especially proud of the conservation easement that we use as part of the habitat conservation plan for the endangered red-cockaded woodpecker (RCW) in Arkansas.

 In Talbot County, GA a special site has been designated covering 99 acres to ensure the protection of the endangered Fringed Campion.
 The Fringed Campion is a low-growing, perennial herb that forms colonies by runners or stolons that creep along the ground.
 The species produces large, bright pink flowers with fringed margins that bloom in the spring.
 The showy flowers produce nectar utilized by beetles, moths, and butterflies.
-It is found in only a small number of counties in Georgia and northern Florida.
-The species is globally imperiled and is federally listed as Endangered.

 Native in the southeastern U.S., the Gopher Tortoise is a keystone species because it digs burrows that provide shelter for at least 360 other animal species.
 PotlatchDeltic gives special attention to Gopher Tortoises and protecting their habitat.
 Our foresters do so by tracking locations of known burrows and avoiding mechanical site preparation or harvests near them.
-In addition, we regularly plant with wider spacing between rows, which promotes growth of plants the tortoise uses for forage.
-Tortoises often place their burrows in gaps in the tree canopy created by thinning.

 Listed as “endangered” by South Carolina, and as “rare” by Georgia, the Swallow-tailed Kite and its nesting area is a priority for protection by our foresters.
 We have a proactive plan in place that ensures protection of the majestic Swallow-tailed Kites that nest in our timberlands.
-This plan includes monitoring nesting, tracking nest locations, and protecting trees with active or inactive nests, minimizing heavy machinery activity within a half-mile of known nest sites during the nesting season, and avoiding harvesting clumps of dominant, tall trees within Streamside Management Zones (SMZs), which are common nesting areas.

 Chronic Wasting Disease (CWD) is a highly contagious fatal disease that affects deer and related species such as elk and moose.
 No cases of CWD infecting humans are known.
 The neurological illness typically causes infected animals to exhibit a shaggy coat, weight loss, and a wider wobbly stance.
 The disease was first detected in Colorado in 1967 but has since spread to 30 states and four Canadian provinces.